tjtanjin/react-chatbotify/README.md

 React ChatBotify offers a wide array of features designed to enhance your chatbot experience.
 Here are just a few of the key features:

-- **Dynamic Attributes:** Create interactive conversations by dynamically generating messages and defining multiple conversation paths based on user inputs.
+- **Dynamic Outputs:** Create interactive conversations by dynamically generating messages and defining multiple conversation paths based on user inputs.
-- **Custom Rendering of Components:** Seamlessly integrate your own custom components into the chatbot interface to boast your application's unique design and functionality.
+- **Custom Components:** Seamlessly integrate your own custom components into the chatbot interface to boast your application's unique design and functionality.
 - **Stream Responses:** Integrate with LLM models and custom endpoints to stream (or even simulate) your bot responses for an elevated user experience.
 - **Timeouts and Auto-Transitions:** Set timeouts and automate transitions between chatbot paths, providing users with a guided flow and journey.
 - **Voice Input & Audio Output:** Enable voice input for users to interact with the chatbot through speech, and leverage audio output capabilities to provide spoken responses or prompts.